Docs

 Query Methods

 Spring Data has support for different kinds of query methods in the repository interfaces.
-Queries can be derived from the name of the query method, or by defining them manually in Jakarta Persistence Query Language (JPQL), or even in SQL.
+Queries can be derived from the name of the query method, or by defining them in Jakarta Persistence Query Language (JPQL) — or even in SQL.
 For details about how to do this, see the Spring Data JPA documentation.

-If you are not going to use lazy loading in your Vaadin user interface, you should always put an upper limit on the size of the query result.
-For example, if you are using a query derived from the method name, you can add an upper limit like this:
+If you don’t intend to use pagination in your Vaadin user interface, you should always put an upper limit on the size of the query result.
+For example, if you’re using a query derived from the method name, you can add an upper limit like this:

 import org.springframework.data.jpa.repository.JpaRepository;